SSC CHSL Syllabus 2022 PDF

 Answer: No, SSC prescribes the CHSL syllabus for tier-I paper only.

 Q: What is the duration of SSC CHSL exam?

 Answer: SSC CHSL tier-I and II papers are of one hour duration each.
 SSC CHSL tier-III exam is of 15 minutes duration.

-Q: Why is SSC CHSL syllabus important?
+Q: Why is the SSC CHSL syllabus important?